 The administration and counseling staff will make reasonable efforts to advise and counsel and may impose discipline upon any student after an unexcused absence.
 Such advice, discipline and counseling include, but is not limited to, oral or written notices to the student and his or her parents, conferences with the student and parents, written contracts, or loss of non-academic privileges such as extracurricular activities, late arrival or early dismissal.
+NOTE: Teacher discretion is used in allowing a student to make up missed work when a student has an unexcused absence in the classroom.

 If a student accumulates 6 unexcused absences in a class, he or she may lose credit for the class.
 Prior to imposing the loss of credit in one or more classes, the principal will provide the student an opportunity for an informal hearing.
 Consecutive unexcused absence for consideration of dropping a class or classes will be considered as one infraction for removal from the class.
 Parents must have an opportunity to work with the school in correcting the student's absence behavior before a class is dropped.